on Tuesday, December 20, 2022

 Bundle up the kids and head to the sledding hill next to the Cedar Falls Visitor Center.
 Need a restroom or a place to warm up?
 Stop in and see us.
 The visitor center is open Monday-Friday, 9:00 am – 5:00 pm.
 We also have all kinds of brochures of fun things to do in Iowa and in the Cedar Valley.

-When temps are consistently below freezing and the ground is frozen, the ice skating rink will be prepped at Gateway Park in Cedar Falls.
+When temps are consistently below freezing and the ground is frozen, the ice skating rink will be prepped at Gateway Park (located at Lincoln and East Main Street) in Cedar Falls.
 Once the layers are frozen on the rink, skating will be available and lit until the park closes at 10:30 pm.
 “Heated” restrooms are available and a shelter gives skaters a break from the elements.
+Recent weather conditions have been optimum for Parks crews to maintain the ice rink which includes pumping in water and keeping it smooth for use.

 Take a leisurely pace on Cedar Valley Trails or make it challenging on the hills within the Hartman Reserve Nature Center.
 Snowshoeing is good for beginners but it can be a workout, burning 600 calories per hour depending on the intensity of your workout.
 Want to give snowshoeing a try?
 CrawDaddy Outdoors, Hartman Reserve Nature Center, The Runner's Flat and UNI Recreation Services all rent snowshoes.